Cyber security is more important than ever before. Here’s how you can write a cyber security resume that really sets you apart from other job seekers.

 Certifications and awards

 The industry-standard certification for cyber security is typically the Certified Information Systems Security Professional (CISSP), although CompTIA Security+ is another popular cyber security certification.
-These certifications show that you understand security risks and how to combat them.
+These professional certifications show that you understand security risks and how to combat them.